MattHandzel/LectureOptimizer/README.md

 [01:56.380 --> 01:56.480]  Okay.
 ```

-"or even microservices [which is another buzzord that I did not define here]" -> "or even microservices".
+"or even microservices which is another buzzord that I did not define here" -> "or even microservices".
 This is a good example of a sentence that is not relevant to the material, and can be removed.

 ```
 4170260	4172100	to function as a